zenharris/VMSforumII/readme.txt

 The result of this operation is FORUM.EXE.

-Forum will run at user level though a system administrator could install FORUM with greater privilege to protect the message database file which must have write permission to users.
+Forum will run at user level though a system administrator could install FORUM with sysprv to allow write permission to the message database for all users.